-68 HUD has developed quick reference guides to assist PHAs in preparing to operate and administer properties assisted under the PBV and PBRA programs, which are available at www.hud.gov/rad
+&lt;sup>68 HUD has developed quick reference guides to assist PHAs in preparing to operate and administer properties assisted under the PBV and PBRA programs, which are available at www.hud.gov/rad

-69 For example, a closing on December 10 will result in a HAP Contract that is effective on January 1 or February 1, as selected by the Project Owner.
+&lt;sup>69 For example, a closing on December 10 will result in a HAP Contract that is effective on January 1 or February 1, as selected by the Project Owner.
 For the remainder of the Calendar Year which includes the January 1 or February 1 date, subsidy is paid from public housing funds obligated to the PHA regardless of the RAD HAP Contract rent amount or OCAF.
 Following conversion, the public housing units that are included in the RAD conversion will be removed from the Public Housing Information Center (PIC).
 This action will not impact public housing subsidy for the Covered Project for the balance of the Calendar Year.

-- iii.
+- ii.
+The amount of Operating Funds that can be used for HAP payments during the year of conversion is capped at HUD's obligations of Operating Subsidy to the project for the remainder of the year after conversion, pro-rated by the portion of units in the PIC Development that are converting and will be removed from PIC.
+HUD will periodically publish the cap amount for converted units. - iii.
 Projects that complete conversion are not eligible for Operating Subsidy in the subsequent year.
 For conversions that result in the removal of all public housing units from a PIC Development, the PIC Development will not be eligible for any subsidy in the subsequent funding year.
 For partially converted projects, PHAs must remove eligible unit months (EUMs) for units that converted to RAD from the Operating Subsidy tools and must adjust the rolling base to reflect only the units that remain assisted under public housing.
 Please see the instructions to the Form HUD-52722 for details on adjusting the rolling base. - iv.
 The funding guidance provided in this notice supersedes the guidance in Section 9 of the Notice PIH 2016-10. - b.
 Capital Fund.
 The amount of Capital Funds that can be used for HAP payments during the year of conversion is based on the PHA's Capital Fund Formula Grant attributable to the project ("Project Amount") in the year of conversion, pro-rated by the number of units in the PIC Development that are converting and then by the months remaining in the year in which the HAP Contract became effective.
 For the purposes of RAD, the Project Amount is spread over the Calendar Year, rather than the Fiscal Year.
 Where HUD has not yet obligated the full FY's Capital Funds to the PHA, HUD shall obligate the remaining funds as soon as available.
 Capital Fund amounts will be moved into specific RAD Budget Line Items (BLIs) in LOCCS.